Here's Who's Winning in the Latest Trump-Harris Presidential Polls - ExBulletin

 Large number

-1. That's the number of points Harris leads Trump by, according to RealClearPolitics' average of recent polls.
-By contrast, FiveThirtyEights' weighted average gives Harris a 2.7-point lead.
+1.5.
+That’s how many points Harris has over Trump, according to RealClearPolitics’ average of the latest polls.
+Meanwhile, FiveThirtyEights’ weighted average shows Harris with a 2.9-point lead.

 Surprising fact